lsst-ts/ts_M1M3SupportFPGA/README.md

 Resources/CommandFIFO_. _Commands/CommandFIFOMultiplexer_ read this and
 multiplex the command to various handlers _(This is exactly how CPUs are handling instructions from binary code)_.
-Handlers fills in queues (e.g. ModBus write queue with instructions to write if you are writing to a queue).
+Handlers fills in queues (e.g. ModBus writes queue with instructions to write if you are writing to a queue).
 **SCTL**s are handling low level IO.

 ## Request multiplexing